azagniotov/stubby4j/README.md

 ### Change log

 ##### 2.0.18-SNAPSHOT
+* When `--data` file was just a relative filename without parent directory, NPE was thrown when Admin portal status page was loaded [BUG]
-* Configured jetty GZIP handler for static resources and Stubs & Admin portals
+* Configured jetty GZIP handler for static resources and Stubs & Admin portals [ENHANCEMENT]

 ##### 2.0.17
 * Added a verification check in StubbyManager to make sure that Jetty has been started or shut down [ENHANCEMENT]